 Our reputation and ability to attract, retain, and serve our customers and application providers are dependent upon the reliable performance of our platform and our underlying technical and network infrastructure.
 Our customers access our platform through our website and related technologies.
 We rely on internal systems and third-party service providers, including data center, cloud computing, bandwidth and telecommunications equipment providers, to maintain the availability of our platform.
 If any service provider fails to provide sufficient capacity to support our platform, experiences service outages, reduces or suspends service due to a natural disaster or pandemic, or otherwise ceases to do business, such failure could interrupt our customers' access to our services.
 For example, we currently serve our customers from third-party data center hosting facilities and cloud computing providers located in the United States, Germany and Japan.
-Our primary data center is in New Jersey, and our backup data center is in Texas.
+We operate infrastructure in two colocation data center facilities in New Jersey and Texas.
 If these data centers or cloud computing services become unavailable to us without sufficient advance notice, if we are unable to renew our agreements with these providers or if a provider is acquired or ceases business, we would likely experience delays in delivering our platform until we could migrate to an alternate provider.
 Our disaster recovery program contemplates transitioning our platform to our backup center in the event of a catastrophe and our platform may be unavailable, in whole or in part, during any transition procedure.

 We have experienced, and will in the future experience, interruptions, outages and other performance problems.
 Such disruptions may be due to a variety of factors, including infrastructure changes, human or software errors, capacity constraints due to an overwhelming number of customers and partners accessing our platform simultaneously and inadequate design.
+For example, in July 2023, one of the data centers hosting our platform experienced a fire that forced shutdown of the facility.
+While we were able to failover to a backup data center with minimal disruption to our consumer serving services, some customers experienced an outage of our administrative services.
+We do not expect the effects of this disruption to be material, but we may experience reputational harm from impacted customers.
 In some instances, we may not be able to identify the cause or causes of these performance problems within an acceptable period of time.